-In this section, the modeler observes only the DM's choice from a finite subset of choices and nothing more.
+In this section, the modeler observes the DM's choice from finite subsets of alternatives but not her reference point.
 A model consists of both a theory of reference formation and a theory of choice given categorization.
 In this setting, we can jointly test the theory of choice given categorization, categorization given reference, and reference formation.

-We model reference formation via a reference generator, a map from finite subsets of alternatives to reference points.
-We denote the reference generator $A: 2^S \setminus \emptyset \to X$, with the interpretation that A(S) is the reference point when the menu is S. Examples include the BGS theory that A(S) is the average alternative, that A(S) is the median bundle, that A(S) is the upper (or lower) bound of S, and the Köszegi & Rabin [2006] theory that A(S) = c(S).
+We model reference formation via a reference generator A that maps finite subsets of alternatives to reference points, with the interpretation that A(S) is the reference point when the menu is S. Examples include the BGS theory that A(S) is the average alternative, that A(S) is the median bundle, that A(S) is the upper (or lower) bound of S, and the Köszegi & Rabin [2006] theory that A(S) = c(S).
 If additional observable data on the choice context is provided, then it is easy to extend our results to A being a function of that as well.
-For instance MO theorize that the initial endowment e is observable and that A(S, e) = e, and Bordalo et al. [2019] theorize that past histories h of consumption are available and that A(S, h) is the average between the bundles in S and those in h.
+For instance, Masatlioglu & Ok [2005] theorize that the initial endowment e is observable and that A(S, e) = e, and Bordalo et al. [2020] theorize that past histories h of consumption are available and that A(S, h) is the average between the bundles in S and those in h.